 Brussels Sprouts with Bacon and Hazelnuts

-- 3 thick-cut slices of bacon (about 3 ounces), preferably applewood smoked, cut into 1/2-inch pieces
+- 3 thick-cut slices (about 3 ounces) bacon, preferably applewood smoked, cut into ½-inch pieces

 - 1 tablespoon unsalted butter